Pramod2021-24IT/FitBit_Tracker_using_Excel/README.md

 Contributions to this project are welcome.
 If you have any suggestions, improvements, or additional insights, please feel free to submit a pull request.

+## License
+This project is under licensed - "GNU General Public License v3.0"

+See details-

+Permissions of this strong copyleft license are conditioned on making available the complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
+Copyright and license notices must be preserved.
+Contributors provide an express grant of patent rights.